ngk1519/EE597-distributedUAVCoordination/README.md

 The goal of this project was to design and build a reliable communication protocol for unmanned aerial vehicle (UAV) using User Datagram Protocol (UDP).
 The main mission was the following: each UAV can only track a single target at a time.
 Once a UAV has locked into a target, the UAV cannot change its target.
 All UAVs cannot switch targets unless the current one gets out of range.

-The project was all done in the Common Open Research Emulator (CORE), a network emulator by the Boeing.
+The project was all done in the Common Open Research Emulator (CORE), a network emulator by Boeing.

 ## Source files